Health Benefits and Side Effects of Pomegranate

 • Strengthens the immune system

-Tip: Eat about 1 cup of pomegranate seeds daily to give your body a healthy dose of antioxidants.
+Advice: Eat about 1 cup of pomegranate seeds daily to give your body a healthy dose of antioxidants.

 3. Improves Insulin Sensitivity